mweibel/fmarshal/README.md

 Package fmarshal marshals a struct type into a slice of CLI arguments.

 **Note:** This package does not do any shell escaping.
-It just quotes flag values.
+It just quotes flag values if quote is true.

 Example: